 Dependencies and Wait Time are on the Edit Panel Scheduling tab.
-From there you can see a list of all the Predecessors and Successors linked to a plan item, add or remove Dependencies and enter Wait Time.
-In Priority and Grid views, check boxes next to plan items and use the Right-Click or 3-Dot menus to Create top down dependency chains or Remove Dependencies.
+From there you can see a list of Predecessors and Successors linked to a plan item, add or remove Dependencies and enter Wait Time.
+In Priority and Grid views, use the Right-Click or 3-Dot menu to create dependency chains or remove dependencies.

 Predecessor and Successor Dependencies #

 LiquidPlanner supports finish to start dependencies on all plan items: Packages, Projects, Sub-Folders, and Tasks.
 Items with dependencies are designated by the “Has Dependencies” icon.
-Click on the icon to open the Edit Panel Scheduling tab and see the dependency list.
+Dependency indicators next to schedule bars show whether plan items have predecessors, successors, or both.

-Predecessors: these need to finish before this item can start.
+Predecessors: need to finish before this item can start.

-Successors: these will start after the this item’s schedule status is “Done.”
+Successors: start after the this item’s schedule status is “Done.”

 Dependencies can also include Wait Time to model a waiting period after the predecessor dependencies are satisfied and before starting the successor.

 Be sure to mark work done to satisfy dependencies and keep everything moving along!

 Dependencies are very common in project management, but you may find that the priority-driven schedule you’re creating in LiquidPlanner requires fewer tasks and dependencies to sequence work.

 Read more to learn why that’s true. . .